scoconno/scoconno.github.io/examined/Intro/Handout.md

 ## Evaluating Arguments

-You can now distinguish statements from non-statements, identify which statements serve as premises and which as the conclusion, and extract the core argument from a piece of text.
+You can now distinguish statements from non-statements, identify which statements serve as premises and which as the conclusion, and extract the core argument from a text.
 Our next job as philosophers is to decide whether an argument is a good one, i.e., do the reasons given by the premises prove that the claim stated in the conclusion is true?
 Good and bad arguments are distinguished as follows:

 A **good argument** has (1) solid logic (an appropriate connection between the premises and conclusion), and (2) true premises.